-If you can catch a first snowfall, even better.
+If you can catch the first snowfall, even better.
 A blanket of white covers the park creating a magical “wonderland of snow.”

 Tip: If you want the ultimate Central Park experience, Big Onion Walking Tours offers a fantastic Central Park walking tour.

 Ice Skate at Wollmans, Bryant Park or Rockefeller Center

 Each one of these three ice rinks is in an iconic New York City location.